Member stories

 You have an amazing idea that people love.
 The problem is no one knows about it yet.
 There's a huge number of ways you can promote your business, from PR to digital advertising, but where do you start?
 How should you invest your limited resources?

-This article looks at how to experiment with marketing and figure out what approaches are right for your business.
+In this blog, we look at how to experiment with marketing and figure out what approaches are right for your business.
 We've broken the process down into seven clear steps and shared expert advice from start-ups, advisers and our own head of marketing.

 1. Figure out who your ideal customer is